Wisekin/sikry-frontend_V23/progress/i18n-translation-feature.md

 ## 🤖 Agent Rules
+- **File System Integrity**: NEVER remove a page or file without explicit permission from the user.
+- **Avoid Duplication**: ALWAYS verify that a file or page does not already exist before creating a new one.
 IMPORTANT: These rules must never be deleted and must be referenced before any action:
 1. Always verify file existence before creation using appropriate tools
 2. Update this progress file after EVERY significant change: